Arash-Afshar/Arash-Afshar.github.io/_posts/2019-05-13-oblivious-transfer.markdown

 implementation must be configured such that it satisfies the following requirements.

 - The implementation must generate `b` using secure random every time.
-- The implementation must use a cyclic group with very large size to prohibit the brute-force attack.
+- The implementation must use a cyclic group with a very large size to prohibit the brute-force attack.

 Now, are these arguments enough to prove security and more importantly, is the approach that we have taken so far a good approach for proving security?
 The above arguments are informal and are not accurate.
-For example, we have not defined the "large enough" size for cyclic group, nor have have defined the "hardness" property of the discrete logarithm in the cyclic group.
+For example, we have not defined the "large enough" size for the cyclic group, nor have we defined the "hardness" property of the discrete logarithm in the cyclic group.
 Moreover, we have described the random number generator as "secure" without specifying what it means.
 Nevertheless, this approach towards proving the security is a correct approach and it is how real proofs look like.
-I will write about the proof model in separate post, in the meantime you can read about them in a concise [tutorial by Yehuda Lindell][simulation-proof], or get a more in depth knowledge by reading the wonderful books by Oded Goldreich, Foundations of Cryptography, Vol I and II.
+Namely, going over each message that a party receives and proving that the message leaks no information about the private input of the parties.
+I will write about the proof model in a separate post, in the meantime, you can read about them in a concise [tutorial by Yehuda Lindell][simulation-proof], or get a more in-depth knowledge by reading the wonderful books by Oded Goldreich, Foundations of Cryptography, Vol I and II.

 Back to the Application
 =======================

-We started with goal of creating a weather reporting service that preserves the privacy of the user and the server and introduced Oblivious Transfer (OT) as a potential solution.
-We then showed how an OT protocol can be designed for the case where the server has only two city temperatures and the user chooses of of them (1-out-of-2 OT).
-Now, we want to extend this to a 1-out-of-n OT for some large n.
-A naive approach is to create a network of 1-out-of-2 OT, where each pair of initial temperatures are are fed to an OT and then create another layer of OTs such the the output of each pair of OTs from the first layer is fed to an OT in the second layer and so on.
+We started with the goal of creating a weather reporting service that preserves the privacy of the user and the server and introduced Oblivious Transfer (OT) as a potential solution.
+We then showed how an OT protocol can be designed for the case where the server has only two city temperatures and the user chooses one of them (1-out-of-2 OT).
+Now, we want to **extend** this to a 1-out-of-n OT for some large n.
+A naive approach is to create a network of 1-out-of-2 OT, where each pair of initial temperatures are fed to an OT and then create another layer of OTs such the output of each pair of OTs from the first layer is fed to an OT in the second layer and so on.
 This forms a binary tree and requires approximately n OTs.
 There are much faster [solutions][batch-ot] which can achieve this with a constant number of 1-out-2 OTs.